intmus/inttheory19-20/_19-extended-harmonies/a2-tx-extendedharmonies.md

 abc: true
 ---
 # Class discussion

+How do we know if a note is a non-chord tone?

+Rhythms and placement in the bar.
+If the notes are on the downbeat or repeated many times, it is likely a chord tone.

+Do the notes fit if we stack thirds?

+Function!

+Look for non-chord tone patterns and how they move.
+Think neighbor tones or suspensions etc.

 ## Extended Tertian Harmony and Non-chord tones
 Extended harmony is anything beyond the seventh in a triadic chord.
 This includes 9ths, 11ths, and 13ths.